 - Fine lines produced by both devices remained distinct down to the 0.1-pt. level in Fast/Speed and Standard/Quality modes, but with some slight blurring evident with the Epson model.
-In High/Max quality mode, there was no blurring visible and the output was rated good with the Canon model and very good for the Epson device. - Both devices delivered halftone output across the full range-from the 10% to 100% dot-fill levels in all modes, with distinct transitions between all levels. - Both models delivered good and consistent halftone fills in all modes. - When evaluating Architectural, Engineering and Construction (AEC) graphics in Standard/Quality mode, both models exhibited an excellent level of detail and distinct fine lines. - When evaluating Geographic Information Systems (GIS) graphics in Standard/Quality mode on plain paper, both units delivered an excellent level of detail and showed an equally good depth of field-a critical factor in delivering realistic three-dimensional renderings of topographical features. - + Colour business graphics produced by the Canon iPF830 unit in Fast and Standard modes exhibited slightly sharper details and better colour saturation than the Epson device. - In High/Max Quality mode, both models delivered equally good and sharp colour business graphics. - When BLI analysts compared photographic images produced on plain paper in Standard/Quality mode, the output produced by both models exhibited an excellent level of detail in light contrast areas. - + However, the Canon iPF830 delivered slightly better results in dark contrast areas in photographic images, which displayed a finer level of detail than did the output from the Epson device. - In Standard/Quality and High/Max Quality modes, both units produced 0.1-pt. circles that were smooth and unbroken, and rated as good and very good, respectively, in the two modes. - + In Fast/Speed mode, however, there was some stair-stepping in circles at the 0.1-pt. level with the Epson model, which were rated Fair, whilst circles were rated good with the Canon device. - + Skin tones produced by both models were somewhat reddish, although slightly less so on output produced by the Canon device, while those produced by the Epson unit were also distinctly grainy in Quality (standard) mode. - + The Canon iPF830 produced the 1x1 pixel grid in CMY with no quality issues, and coverage was consistently good (Fast mode) and very good (Standard/High modes) across all colours.
-The Epson SC-T7200 delivered poor and incomplete dot fill coverage compared with that of the Canon unit in Speed mode; quality did improve when using the higher quality settings, with coverage rated fair in Quality mode and good in Max Quality mode. - + Overall, the Canon iPF830 delivered the stronger performance in the colour image quality assessment, with higher-density cyan and magenta output, much larger colour gamuts across the board on both plain and (especially) matte coated paper, and a sharper level of detail in colour business graphics and dark contrast areas.
+In High/Max Quality mode, there was no blurring visible and the output was rated good with the Canon model and very good for the Epson device. - Both devices delivered halftone output across the full range-from the 10% to 100% dot-fill levels in all modes, with distinct transitions between all levels. - Both models delivered good and consistent halftone fills in all modes. - When evaluating Architectural, Engineering and Construction (AEC) graphics in Standard/Quality mode, both models exhibited an excellent level of detail and distinct fine lines. - When evaluating Geographic Information Systems (GIS) graphics in Standard/Quality mode on plain paper, both units delivered an excellent level of detail and showed an equally good depth of field-delivering realistic three-dimensional renderings of topographical features. - + Colour business graphics produced by the Canon iPF840 unit in Fast and Standard modes exhibited slightly sharper details and better colour saturation than the Epson device. - In High/Max Quality mode, both models delivered equally good and sharp colour business graphics. - When BLI analysts compared photographic images produced on plain paper in Standard/Quality mode, the output produced by both models exhibited an excellent level of detail in light contrast areas. - + However, the Canon iPF840 delivered slightly better results in dark contrast areas in photographic images, which displayed a finer level of detail than did the output from the Epson device. - In Standard/Quality and High/Max Quality modes, both units produced 0.1-pt. level circles that were smooth and unbroken, and rated as good and very good, respectively, for the two modes. - + In Fast/Speed mode, however, there was some stair-stepping in circles at the 0.1-pt. level with the Epson model, which were rated fair, whilst circles were rated good with the Canon device. - + Skin tones produced by both models were somewhat reddish, although slightly less so on output produced by the Canon device, while those produced by the Epson unit were also distinctly grainy in Quality (standard) mode. - + The Canon iPF840 produced the 1x1 pixel grid in CMY with no quality issues, and coverage was consistently good (Fast mode) and very good (Standard/High modes) across all colours.
+The Epson SC-T7200D delivered poor and incomplete dot fill coverage compared with that of the Canon unit in Speed mode; quality did improve when using the higher quality settings, with coverage rated fair in Quality mode and good in Max Quality mode. - + Overall, the Canon iPF840 delivered the stronger performance in the colour image quality assessment with higher density cyan and magenta output, much larger colour gamuts across the board on both plain and (especially) matte coated paper, and a sharper level of detail in colour business graphics and dark contrast areas.
 Both models produced distinct fine lines in AEC drawings and an excellent level of detail and depth of field in GIS graphics.
-Other areas where the two were closely matched included fine detailing in light contrast areas in photographic images, smooth colour halftone fills and clean and crisp text reproduction in the highest quality settings, but some fuzziness caused by ink bleed was detectable when both models' output produced in the lower quality settings were viewed under magnification.
-While poster output from the Epson device in Max Quality mode was free from banding, there was some banding evident in Speed mode; one significant advantage for the Canon model is its unidirectional printing option which effectively eliminated the banding that was evident in Fast mode.
+Both devices delivered clean and crisp text and smooth halftone fills, but some fuzziness caused by ink bleed was detectable when both models' output was viewed under magnification.